 Hanauma Bay Nature Preserve is open year-round, except for Tuesdays, Christmas, and New Year’s Day.
 Plan to arrive as early as you can or wait until the crowd trickles out in the mid-afternoon.
 During summer, the state park opens at 6 am and closes at 7 pm.
 It closes at 6 pm in winter.

 Hanauma Bay is CLOSED on Tuesdays.

 Parking & Shuttles

 Parking can fill up as early as 7:30 am and costs $1 a vehicle.
-If you want to avoid battling the limited 300-space and often packed parking lot, the park does offer a shuttle service.
-Reserve a standard (3 ½ hours total for $22) or extended shuttle (4 ¾ hours for $25), which includes round-trip transportation to and from your Waikiki hotel, as well as fins, masks and snorkel.
-You can also take a public bus to the crater or park your car on the main road.
+If you want to avoid battling the limited 300-space and often packed parking lot, you can take the city bus or book a private shuttle service.
+The shuttle service includes round-trip transportation to and from your Waikiki hotel as well as fins, masks, and snorkel.

 Walk or Ride the Tram

-Hanauma Bay has lifeguards, restrooms, changing rooms and showers, as well as food concessions and snorkeling equipment rentals.
+Hanauma Bay Nature Preserve has lifeguards, restrooms, changing rooms, and showers, as well as food concessions and snorkeling equipment rentals.
 All you really need is something to swim with, your entrance fee ($7.50 per person over the age of 12), and a small cooler if you want to pack a picnic lunch.

 You can click here to visit the official Hanauma Bay website.

 Once you’re there, relax and savor Hanauma Bay’s breathtaking natural beauty.
 It’s been Native Hawaiians’ favorite escape for thousands of years and a place of entertainment and fishing for their royalty.
 Hanauma Bay has also been featured on various films including Blue Hawaii and the John Wayne film, Donovan’s Reef.